 The intro in the game is another high point and same with the scrolling system and refresh rate (50hz?) and while i do not know the artist i bet he came from the Demoscene as there is a few pretty cool effects in the game which feels like if they came from the scene.

 The music is another high point, i recall we taped the Highscoresong and played it all the time and eventually, we ripped the song and mixed it in Protracker.
 Those were the days!.

 Verdict: Awesome box, game, and intro.
 Music tops it all off.

-Another cool title and one of those games that i so wanted to like but never really got into.
+Another cool title and one of those games that i really wanted to like but never really got into.

 The intro in the game was pretty good although pretty meaningless too.

-Actual gameplay was too fiddly for its own good and in the end it was just too much back and forth for nothing really and when it came to the cool stuff it was all over before it even started.
+The actual gameplay was too fiddly for its own good and in the end, it was just too much back and forth for nothing really and when it came to the cool stuff it was all over before it even started.

 Carthage could have been a winner but instead, it ended up being subpar and boring.

 Repetitive sounds and gameplay was the worst problem with the game but it didn’t help that the game wasn’t any fun either.

 Verdict: Missed opportunity.
 Cool Box art and intro.

-Ok guys this is the end for now, the blog post is too godamn long so i will just post this today and i might do another one soon (for the rest of the games).
+Ok, guys, this is the end, for now, the blog post is too damn long now.
+I will just post this today and i might do another one soon (for the rest of the games).

-I hope you guys enjoyed this one, feel free to tick the Like button(s) (on both blog and post) so that i might find energy to do another one of these monster posts.
+I hope you guys enjoyed this one, feel free to tick the Like button(s) (on both blog and post) so that i might find the energy to do another one of these monster posts.